 How do you package these?

 Your glass Klein Bottle will be double-wrapped in bubblewrap/foamwrap, then snuggled in packing pillows or packing peanuts (usually cornstarch-biodegradable peanuts), inside an oversized box, with at least 3cm (typically 6cm) between the glass and the box-wall.
-I guarantee safe arrival - if it arrives cracked (seldom - happened once during 2010, not at all during 2011) I will immediately replace it.
+I guarantee safe arrival - if it arrives cracked, I will immediately replace it. (seldom - happened once during 2010, not at all during 2011, once in 2012, none in 2013.)